CodeScop/Oge-Mai-Field-Guide/forexpeditionquests.md

 - **Type:** Battle
 - **Requirements:** Defeat 10 Buholi
 - **Rewards:** 4 Stempos
-- **Recommendations:** Notice that the requirements don't mention that you'll need to fight 2-3 Nezthai for every Buholi you want to beat.
+- **Recommendations:** Notice that the requirements don't mention that you'll need to beat 2-3 Nezthai for every Buholi you want to fight.
+Pace yourself.

 # GUARDIAN'S LAIR SIDEQUESTS